 Why does someone want to taste a new food or visit a new country?
 For the experience.
 Writing a novel is an experience in itself which some people want to go through for the pure reason that they want to know what it feels like.

 9.)
-Why write a novel?
 To gain a feeling of acceptance from others

 Whilst this may not be most psychologically healthy reason to write a novel, some people want to write in order to feel good from the positive feedback, compliments and general approval and acceptance of their writing.
 This is a slightly dangerous reason to write a novel because anyone who lets themselves determine their happiness based on the approval of others also can be particularly hurt in the event that their book doesn’t go down well.

 10.)
-Why write a novel?
 It’s cheaper than therapy or than taking a psychology course!

 What better way to explore and understand your own behavior (and others’ behavior) than by getting it down on paper, questioning it, analysing it and researching it for the purpose of deeply understanding your characters?
 Writing a novel can be a great way of organizing our thoughts to help us learn about ourselves and others.

 11.)
-Why write a novel?
 It can be an excuse to study history whilst producing something useful with that information

 History buffs can enjoy the excuse to read about a certain era in great depth and utilize that information to write an historic novel.
 Writing a book can give you a way to turn an interest in history into something that comes to life and which others can also enjoy.

 12.)
-Why write a novel?
 To make money from doing something you love

 For those who enjoy writing as a hobby, what could be better than earning money from doing something you love?
 Much like successful actors or popstars, making it as an author has the potential to make you a lot of money if you’re amongst the ones who make it big.